dnolan1993/rock-paper-scissors-game/README.md

    </ul>
  </li>
  <li>
-  My mentor pointed out that when an icon was hovered over and it enlarge it was shifting all page content below to icons when resized.
+  My mentor pointed out that when an icon was hovered over and enlarged it shifted all page content below to icons when resized.
    <ul>
     <li>
-     We determined that givng the icons container a specific size to allow it to resize inside the container without disrupting the page was the best solution.
+     We determined that giving the icon's container a specific size to allow it to resize inside the container without disrupting the page was the best solution.
     </li>
    </ul>
  </li>
 </ol>
-These solutions fixed the bugs in the page.
+These solutions fixed the bugs on the page.

 ### Unsolved bugs
 To my knowledge, there are no unsolved bugs on the site.